 Not sure if it’s worth investing in a niche-specific program yet?
 Here we will give you a few reasons why.

 Having an incredibly busy practice requires extensive document management programs.
-A dedicated Speech Therapy EMR assists with a multitude of aspects that can improve each speech therapy session.
+A dedicated Speech Therapy EHR assists with a multitude of aspects that can improve each speech therapy session.

 Having a digital document storage program saves on office space as well as the time spent looking for patient files.
 You can choose a program that has an integrated file search system, to assist you with finding documents rapidly.